mydumper/mydumper_docs/mydumper_usage_autogenerated.rst

 -----------------
 .. option:: --load-data

+  Instead of creating INSERT INTO statements, it creates LOAD DATA statements and .dat files.
+This option will be deprecated on future releases use --format

 .. option:: --csv

   Automatically enables --load-data and set variables to export in CSV format.
+This option will be deprecated on future releases use --format

+.. option:: --format

+  Set the output format which can be INSERT, LOAD_DATA, CSV or CLICKHOUSE.
+Default: INSERT

+.. option:: --include-header

+  When --load-data or --csv is used, it will include the header with the column name

 .. option:: --fields-terminated-by

+  Defines the character that is written between fields

 .. option:: --fields-enclosed-by

+  Defines the character to enclose fields.
+Default: "

 .. option:: --fields-escaped-by

-  Single character that is going to be used to escape characters in theLOAD DATA stament, default: '\'
+  Single character that is going to be used to escape characters in theLOAD DATA stament, default: ''

 .. option:: --lines-starting-by